zhaohaoran/ActigraphLinkSDK/ReadMe.md

 ###### 2015-05-18
 ###### Version 1.0 Technical overview

-####  Contents  ####
-- Introduction
-- What can I do with this SDK?
-- Integrating with the Mobile SDK
-- Technical Overview
-- Sample Application

 #### Introduction ####
 The Actigraph Software Development Kit (SDK) for mobile platforms allows the researcher community to build solutions for their use cases on top of the Actigraph core technologies.